ntrtd/d365-agent/docs/guides/connecting-d365.md

 ## Architecture Overview

 1.  **Application Orchestration Layer (`d365-agent-orchestrator` - TypeScript/Node.js):**
-    *   Hosts the CopilotKit Runtime and LangGraph agents (TypeScript).
+    *   Hosts the CopilotKit Runtime.
+    *   Runs **LangGraph agents** (TypeScript), typically a Master Orchestrator Agent routing to Domain-Specific Agents (e.g., `POProcessingAgent`, `SalesAgent`).
-    *   Uses the **`d365-agent-mcpclient-ts`** (TypeScript MCP Client library) to make requests to the D365 MCP Server.
+    *   These Domain-Specific LangGraph agents use the **`d365-agent-mcpclient-ts`** (TypeScript MCP Client library) to make requests to the D365 MCP Server.
-    *   LangGraph agents or simpler CopilotKit actions within this layer decide which D365 MCP tool to call and with what parameters.
+    *   The agents decide which D365 MCP tool to call and with what parameters as part of their workflow.

 2.  **D365 MCP Server (`d365-agent-mcpserver-dotnet` - .NET Core):**
+    *   Acts as a specialized **Remote Endpoint** in the CopilotKit ecosystem, communicating via the Model Context Protocol (MCP).
     *   Receives MCP requests from the `d365-agent-mcpclient-ts`.
     *   Implements MCP tools (e.g., `getCustomerByName`, `simulateInvoicePostToD365`).
     *   Uses the **`d365-agent-odataclient-dotnet`** (a generated C# OData client) to perform the actual data operations (queries, creates, updates, deletes) against the Dynamics 365 OData API.